osmanuygar/turkish-text-classification-api/README.md

 ```

 Activate the virtual enviroment
-Start the application with Gunicorn
+Start the application with Gunicorn (you can remove workers and threads in gunicorn, if you want)
 ```sh
 source <related-virtualenv-path>/venv/bin/activate
 cd <related-path>/turkish-text-classification-api/sentiment/